 – On the top floor were the rooms of Malta, – designed as individual prisons for “people of wealthy condition” and closed only at night.

-How to get there: São Bento subway station is a 15min walking distance.
+How to get there: São Bento train station is a 10 minutes walking distance.

 Military Museum of Porto

-The Military Museum of Porto, a discrete building in the Bomfim area, housed for decades (from the 40s to 1974) the headquarters of PIDE (International Police and State Defense, the armed wing of the Portuguese dictatorship).
+The Military Museum of Porto, a discrete building in the hipster Bonfim neighborhood, housed for decades (from the 40s to 1974) the headquarters of PIDE (International Police and State Defense, the armed wing of the Portuguese dictatorship).

 Unfortunately, little information exists about the former valency of this beautiful 19th century building, besides a plaque on the side façade that recalls those who suffered at the hands of PIDE.